 Photo: World Meteorological Organization, CC BY-NC-ND 2.0

-ECMWF relies on WMO for the global exchange of observations, as a prerequisite for all our NWP forecasting activities.
+ECMWF relies on the WMO for the global exchange of observations, as a prerequisite for all our NWP forecasting activities.

 ECMWF has a formal co-operation agreement with the WMO, which has designated ECMWF as a: